Nominations & submissions

 There is no direct entry into the Qantas Australian Tourism Awards except Australian Tourism Legend.
 Only state or territory tourism award winners in categories 1 through 25 will automatically become a finalist in the Qantas Australian Tourism Awards.

-Verification of Claims (previously called Site verification)
+Verification of Claims Meetings

 To verify claims made within a submission a judge will be allocated to each business category entrant (exceptions to categories see below).
 The purpose is not to experience the product but to verify details within the submission.